faaip/ESRGAN-slicer/readme.md

 # ESRGAN Slicer
 A tiny wrapper for [ESRGAN](https://github.com/xinntao/ESRGAN).
-Takes larger images, slices, upscales and then stitches back together.
+ESRGAN has a limit to the size of pictures you can upscale.
+This script takes larger images, slices, upscales and then stitches back together.

 ## TODO:
 - [x] CLI